doubleopen-project/doubleopen-publications/publication.md

 ------------------------------------------------------

 ## Commercial Tools for Open Source Compliance
-In our research, it has been seen, that practically all commercial tools give some types of solutions for security scannings.
-The difference in them is seen in their integration capabilities between other development tools.
-Evaluation made on commercial tool providers for open source compliance was made in categories depending on how extensively their products integrate with other development tools.
-Integrations have been evaluated on the basis of information given on the providers website.
-This perspective has been taken, because we saw, that FOSS tools for open source compliance are lacking in integration capabilities.
-Open tools also lack in the security vulnerabilities check.
+For the purposes of the project and this survey, evaluation made on commercial tools has been based on what provisions are mainly lacking in FOSS tools.
+Primarily these features are integration with development tools and security vulnarability scanning.
+Practically all commercial tools provide some type of security vulnarability scanning therefore the integration of the tool has been taken under surveillance.
+The information has been gathered from the respective websites of every commercial tool provider.

-**Extensive integrations (over 15 verified integrations)**
+**Extensive integrations (over 15 advertised integrations)**

 [Flexera](https://www.flexera.com/)
 [BlackDuck by Synopsys](https://www.blackducksoftware.com/black-duck-home)